Alex2312-max/design-patterns/README.md

   ![image](https://user-images.githubusercontent.com/55151032/144117461-59f9c084-4f4a-453c-8d25-35702dddd7f7.png)

   The strategy pattern was implemented in a form of class, and strategies are methods of this class.
 Also, above we can see the method that controls the general logic of the class, and in order to activate new strategies a change in this method is required.
+The complete code can be found in
+  'Lab3.py' file, and is integrated in the abstract factory method from Laboratory Work Nr.1.